How Much a $100,000 Mortgage Will Cost You

 Get Preapproved

-Once you’ve decided on loan and lender, it can be a good idea to go through the preapproval process.
+After you’ve decided on a loan and lender, it can be a good idea to go through the preapproval process.
 Getting a letter from your lender that says you’re preapproved for a certain loan amount lets sellers know you’re a serious buyer (and can come in handy in a bidding war.)

 Time to Go House Hunting